Apple reverses course, will add back catalog of third-party movies and TV shows to its TV Plus streaming service

 Compare that with the over 50 million subscribers Disney Plus has garnered since its launch just two weeks after Apple TV Plus’s debut in November.
 Like Netflix, Disney Plus has thousands of back catalog shows and movies.

-There’s no word on when Apple will add listened third-party content to Apple TV Plus, nor whether it will increase the relatively cheap $4.99/month subscription fee when it does.
+There’s no word on when Apple will add licensed third-party content to Apple TV Plus, nor whether it will increase the relatively cheap $4.99/month subscription fee when it does.